ansys/pyensight/doc/source/calc_functions.rst

         Consider using option 0 as the radius gets small relative to element size and using option 1 as the radius is enlarged.
-        At a minimum, the proximity area alwayss include elements that contain P.
+        At a minimum, the proximity area always include elements that contain P.